-It is the 23rd of September and another successful 21 Days for the Ocean campaign is done and dusted – and we certainly got our fingers and fins dirty with environmental awareness this year!
+It is the 23rd of September and another successful 21 Days for the Ocean campaign is done and dusted – and White Shark Projects certainly got their fingers and fins dirty with environmental awareness this year!

 The concept of the 21 Days campaign is based on the fact that it takes 21 days to break a habit – and we use this campaign to show the community how some of their daily activities negatively impact on the ocean, plus we educate them on economical ways to combat this.

 21 Days 2015 kicked off on the 1st of September, with the thinking that Spring Day is as good a day as any to start spring-cleaning the habits of our community.
 White Shark Projects visited numerous schools in the Overstrand, doing fun, informative and interactive presentations to the pupils.
 Teaching them on making the more conscientious choices and saying no thank you to the plastic that we do not need, such as straws and balloons.

 On the first Friday of every month, Hermanus has a First Fridays Art Walk – which incorporates 13 galleries.
 So, on the 4th of September, White Shark Projects joined forces with the art community for the FF “Walk our ArtSea town”.
 The aim was to have access to a different part of our community.
 Our crew and volunteers mingled with the crowds, talking about art and our campaign.
 The next morning White Shark Projects set up camp at the Hermanus Craft Market to encourage

 The South African Shark Conservancy lend a helping fin on the day as members of the public were gently educated on ways to do their bit for the ocean.
 They held up signs with different messages such as TAP IT; REFUSE IT; REMOVE IT; REUSE IT; LOVE IT; CONSERVE IT.
 These then created the pledge that they would undertake.
 It was a great success and everyone loved having their photo taken with their pledge and our brightly coloured Marine Big 5 mascots.